pfouilloux/github-pages-with-jekyll/_posts/2023-05-04-tdd-in-practice-part-1.md

 ## Next steps

-Next we'll dive into building the SubImager implementation using TDD techniques.
+In [part 2 of this series](/2023/05/11/tdd-in-practice-part2.html) we'll dive into building the SubImager implementation using TDD techniques.
 We'll start with building out the tests to cover the common cases in the next post.
 The following will focus on implementing the SubImager itself.
 In the final post we'll go over refactoring our implementation for clarity and maintainability.

 Hope this was helpful and that you've learned something and/or this triggered an interesting train of thought.
 Once again please don't hesitate to share your thoughts, comments, etc in the comments section!